touir1/Facebook-Chat-Terminal-mode/README.md

 [website](https://touir1.github.io/Facebook-Chat-Terminal-mode/)

-Facebook Chat is a python script to chat with facebook account using the terminal
+Facebook Chat is a python script to chat with facebook account using the terminal.

 ## Usage ##